The following is a list of Frequently Asked Questions about Licensure by Endorsement for RN / LPN applicants.

 View Foreign Educated Requirements for application requirements.

 - I've been previously licensed in Arizona as a nurse.
 Do I need to re-apply?

 If you were previously licensed in Arizona as an RN or LPN, you need to complete a renewal application to activate your RN or LPN license.
-Visit My Services to renew your Arizona license.
+Visit the Arizona Nurse Portal to renew your Arizona license.

 - Am I required to be fingerprinted?

 You are required to complete and submit a fingerprint card.
 NOTE: If you have had previous fingerprinting done with another agency, you must still submit a new set of fingerprints to AZBN.
 A copy of a clearance card issued by DPS is not a substitute for this requirement.
 If you have submitted previous fingerprints to the AZ State Board of Nursing within the past 2 years, you will not need to submit fingerprints again.
 Return the completed fingerprint card to the Board in a large envelope.
 DO NOT fold the fingerprint card.

 - It can take a minimum of 6-8 weeks to receive fingerprint results.
 You cannot receive permanent licensure until these results are received.
 Fingerprint Clearance Cards are not acceptable.

 WHERE DO I OBTAIN FINGERPRINTING SERVICES?

 Call your local police department, sheriff’s office or check for names of private agencies where you can obtain fingerprints.
 (The agency you use must validate your identification with a driver’s license or a State issued ID.
 The agency will provide the fingerprint card for you to use.
 Fingerprints done by an applicant on themselves will be returned and will delay processing time.)

 - How long does it take for my fingerprints to be received and processed by the Board?